 Design Process:

-This project incorporated various elements to translate the artwork including, storytelling, soundscapping, script writing, animation, additional tangible elements, and building background knowledge on the organisms in the painting.
-As well as, what to consider designing for visually impaired/low vision individuals.
+This project incorporated various elements to translate the artwork including, storytelling, soundscaping, script writing, animation, additional tangible elements, and building background knowledge on the organisms in the painting.
+As well as, what to consider when designing for visually impaired/low vision individuals.

 To view the detailed design process, please view my process journal at the end of this page.